-Medicare Part C, also known as Medicare Advantage, is private insurance that provides the same essential benefits as Original Medicare, along with some extras.2 Because private insurance companies offer Medicare Advantage plans, what is included (beyond Original Medicare) varies by plan and provider.
-Contact your Medicare Advantage company to find out if they cover medical alert systems.
+Medicare Part C, also known as Medicare Advantage, is private insurance that provides the same essential benefits as Original Medicare, along with some extras.2 Because private insurance companies offer Medicare Advantage plans, what is included (beyond Original Medicare) varies by plan and carrier.
+Contact your Medicare Advantage carrier to find out if they cover medical alert systems.

 Did You Know: Medicare's annual enrollment period runs from Oct.
 15 to Dec.
 7 every year.
 Read our guide to Medicare enrollment to learn everything you need to know about enrollment and coverage.